bgrobelsek/api_petonlinestore/README.md

 # Petstore API Test Automation Framework

+Note: The Swagger Petstore APIs can be flaky, which is why some tests are marked with xfail or xpass to handle expected failures or intermittent behavior.

 This repository contains a comprehensive Test Automation Framework (TAF) designed to validate key API endpoints of the [Swagger Petstore](https://petstore.swagger.io/).
 The framework ensures the quality and stability of core API functionality through automated testing with Python and pytest.

 ## 🎯 Overview